-Below are some tips to handle sending text streams generated by Language Learning Models (LLMs) to a Deepgram WebSocket.
+Below are some tips to handle sending text streams generated by Large Language Models (LLMs) to a Deepgram WebSocket.
 This approach can be particularly useful for real-time applications that require immediate processing or display of data generated by LLMs such as ChatGPT, Anthropic, or LLAMA.
 By leveraging a a Deepgram WebSocket, you can achieve low-latency, bidirectional communication between your LLM and client applications.

 An LLM like ChatGPT will send text streams as output via a process that involves converting input text into tokens, processing these tokens through a neural network to generate context-aware embeddings, and then using a decoding strategy to generate and stream tokens as output incrementally.